MicrosoftDocs/azure-docs/articles/cosmos-db/sql/modeling-data.md

 This model has the three most recent comments embedded in the post container, which is an array with a fixed set of attributes.
 The other comments are grouped in to batches of 100 comments and stored as separate items.
 The size of the batch was chosen as 100 because our fictitious application allows the user to load 100 comments at a time.

-Another case where embedding data is not a good idea is when the embedded data is used often across items and will change frequently.
+Another case where embedding data isn't a good idea is when the embedded data is used often across items and will change frequently.

 Take this JSON snippet.